 are the Carroll energy flux and Carroll viscous stress tensor, respectively.

-The pair $\{\hat{\varrho},\hat\Upsilon^A\}$ form a Carroll pair that we refer to as the Carroll-radiative scalar and Carroll-radiative vector, respectively.
-Both depend on the Carrollian viscous stress tensor $\Sigma_{AB}$ and heat current $Q^A$ indicating that bulk radiation generates dissipation in the boundary theory, with the Carroll boundary data $(Q^A,\Sigma^{AB})$ carrying the information of bulk radiation.
-Another examples of sources of boundary dissipation are angular momentum and NUT charges.
+The pair $\{\hat{\varrho},\hat\Upsilon^A\}$ forms a Carroll pair that we refer to as the Carroll radiative scalar and Carroll radiative vector, respectively.
+Both depend on the Carrollian viscous stress tensor $\Sigma_{AB}$ and heat current $Q^A$, indicating that bulk radiation generates dissipation in the boundary theory, with the Carroll boundary data $(Q^A,\Sigma^{AB})$ carrying the information of bulk radiation.
+Another example of sources of boundary dissipation are angular momentum and NUT charges.
 Then, the Kerr-NUT black hole would be dual to a nonperfect Carrollian fluid.
-Nonetheless, the solution does not have a Carrollian viscous stress tensor $\Sigma_{AB}$ \cite{Arenas-Henriquez:2025rpt}, which is consistent with the fact that such spacetime does not radiates.
+Nonetheless, the solution does not have a Carrollian viscous stress tensor $\Sigma_{AB}$ \cite{Arenas-Henriquez:2025rpt}, which is consistent with the fact that such a spacetime does not radiate.